Refraining from drug use; being drug-free.

 Engagement with individuals or groups not effectively reached through existing services or traditional health education channels, with the overall aim of improving health and reducing risk or harm.

 Drug that can be sold or administered without a prescription.
-Can be used by illicit drug users for self-medication or psychoactive effects.

 Phencyclidine (PCP) is a drug that has both hallucinogenic and dissociative properties.
 The dissociative effects of PCP leaves users feeling removed from their body and their environment.
 This effect produces a trance-like state.
 It also has strong anaesthetic effects, which produces amnesia (memory loss) and analgesia (pain-relief).
 Also known as "angel dust".